Mary Anne MacLeod Trump: Marriage, family and activities

 MacLeod also acted as a volunteer in a hospital and was involved in school activities and charities, including for the betterment of those with cerebral palsy and efforts to improve the lives of intellectually disabled adults.
 The Trumps were active in the Salvation Army, the Boy Scouts of America, and the Lighthouse for the Blind, among other charities.
 MacLeod had a significant role at the Women's Auxiliary of Jamaica Hospital and likewise at the Jamaica Day Nursery.
 She and her husband donated time, effort, services, and several medical buildings around New York; a 228-bed nursing home pavilion at Jamaica Hospital Medical Center, where she spent years volunteering, is named after her.
 MacLeod also belonged to several social clubs.

 As a parent, MacLeod was more reserved than her husband.
 Friends of the children observed fewer interactions with her than with him.
-In appearance, MacLeod was slight of build but was known for an elaborate hairstyle, labeled in one account a "dynamic orange swirl", similar to the hairstyle her son Donald would later become known for.
+In appearance, MacLeod was a slender brunette in youth.
+In later years, not unlike her son Donald, she was known for an elaborate blonde hairstyle, termed a "dynamic orange swirl" by writer Mary Pilon.

 In 1981, Mary Anne MacLeod's oldest son, Fred C. Trump Jr., died from complications due to alcoholism.

 Later life and death

-As she grew older, Trump suffered from severe osteoporosis.
+As she grew older, MacLeod suffered from severe osteoporosis.
 On October 31, 1991, at 79, she was mugged while shopping on Union Turnpike in Long Island near her home.
 She resisted the mugger's attempt to steal her purse, which contained $14, and was then knocked to the ground and beaten.
 She sustained broken ribs, facial bruises, several fractures, a brain hemorrhage, and permanent damage to her sight and hearing.
 A bread-truck driver named Lawrence Herbert apprehended her 16-year-old assailant, for which Herbert was later rewarded by Donald Trump with a check that kept him from losing his home to foreclosure.
 Her assailant later pleaded guilty to robbery and assault, and was sentenced to three to nine years in prison.

-Mary Anne's husband, Fred Trump, died at age 93 on June 25, 1999, after falling ill with pneumonia.
-Mary Anne died one year later on August 7, 2000, at Long Island Jewish Medical Center in New Hyde Park, New York, at age 88.
+Macleod's husband, Fred Trump, died at age 93 on June 25, 1999, after falling ill with pneumonia.
+MacLeod died one year later on August 7, 2000, at Long Island Jewish Medical Center in New Hyde Park, New York, at age 88.
 Services were held at Marble Collegiate Church in Manhattan, and she was buried alongside her husband and son (Fred Jr.) at Lutheran All Faiths Cemetery in Middle Village, Queens.
 The death notice in her Scottish hometown newspaper, the Stornoway Gazette, read: "Peacefully in New York on 7th August, Mary Ann [sic] Trump, aged 88 years.
 Daughter of the late Malcolm and Mary MacLeod, 5 Tong.
 Much missed."